thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_B.md

   the physical properties of the thing being vanished instead of its chemical properties, resulting in transparent versions instead of something that has, to paraphrase McGonagall, gone into everything.
+* vanishing is, if you really think about it, highly problematic magic.
+When practiced on a living thing, you are killing that thing.
+For this work, it is *impossible* to vanish anything that has an immortal soul, the magic simply will not work.

 ### Potions
 * These are complicated.
 The magic comes in part from the brewer (primarily